ilbers/isar/doc/user_manual.md

  - `DEBIAN_BUILT_USING` - Used when a binary package includes parts of other source packages, f.e: by statically linking their libraries or embedding their code or data during the build.
     E.x: Built-Using: <name> (= <version>)
+ - `DEBIAN_SECTION` - Specifies the category under which the package is classified

 ### Prebuilt .deb packages from somewhere